lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 By definition, attributes within a PKCS#10 CSR are typed as ATTRIBUTE and within a CRMF CSR are typed as EXTENSION.
-This attribute definition contains one or more Evidence bundles of type `EvidenceBundle` where each contain one or more Evidence statements of a type `EvidenceStatement` along with an optional certification path.
+This attribute definition contains one
+Evidence bundle of type `EvidenceBundle` containing one or more Evidence statements of a type `EvidenceStatement` along with optional certificates for certification path building.
-This structure allows for grouping Evidence statements that share a certification path.
+This structure allows for different Evidence statements that share a certification path not dublicationg them in the attribute.

 ~~~
 EVIDENCE-STATEMENT ::= TYPE-IDENTIFIER